Key insights:

 Simple vs. compound interest

-Simple interest is calculated only on the principal amount, whereas compound interest is calculated on the principal amount and accumulated interest from previous periods.
+Simple interest is calculated only on the principal amount assuming no change in rate and does not reflect compounding.
+Whereas compound interest is calculated on the principal amount and accumulated interest from previous periods.
 Interest may compound daily, monthly, quarterly or even annually.
-Savings accounts typically compound interest.
+Savings accounts typically earn compound interest.

 Simple interest is easy to calculate: Your interest is the principal multiplied by the interest rate multiplied by the time period.